minpyaemaw123/terraform/README.md

 ## Introduction

 This repository contains Infrastructure as Code (IaC) configurations written in Terraform to manage AWS resources.
-Currently, the aws-infra directory holds all configurations related to the deployment and management of AWS resources such as VPCs, subnets, EC2 instances, security groups, and more.

 ## Use Cases